-Under the exchange and registration rights agreement that we entered into with the initial purchasers of the old securities, we are obligated in some situations to file a shelf registration statement under the Securities Act covering holders' resales of those old securities.
+Under the exchange and registration rights agreements, we are obligated in some situations to file a shelf registration statement under the Securities Act covering holders' resales of those old securities.
 We have agreed to use our best efforts to cause a shelf registration statement to become effective if:

-- 1. we cannot file the exchange offer registration statement or issue the new securities because the applicable exchange offers are no longer permitted by applicable law or applicable SEC policy; - 2. for any other reason, we fail to complete the exchange offers within the time period set forth in the exchange and registration rights agreement; or - 3. any holder of the 2019 old securities, the 2024 old securities or the 2045 old securities notifies us less than 20 days after the exchange offers are completed that: - a change in applicable law or SEC policy prevents it from reselling the new securities to the public without delivering a prospectus, and this prospectus is not appropriate or available for such resales; - it is an initial purchaser and owns old securities purchased directly from us or an affiliate of ours; or - the holders of a majority of the relevant series of old securities are not allowed to resell to the public the new securities acquired in the exchange offers without restriction under the Securities Act or applicable "blue sky" or state securities laws.
+1. we cannot file the exchange offer registration statement or issue the new securities because the applicable exchange offers are no longer permitted by applicable law or applicable SEC policy;

+- 2. for any other reason, we fail to complete the exchange offers within the time period set forth in the exchange and registration rights agreement; or - 3. any holder of the 2019 old securities, the 2021 old securities, the 2023 old securities, the 2026 old securities or the 2047 old securities notifies us less than 20 days after the exchange offers are completed that: - a change in applicable law or SEC policy prevents it from reselling the new securities to the public without delivering a prospectus, and this prospectus is not appropriate or available for such resales; - it is an initial purchaser or a dealer manager and owns old securities purchased directly from us or an affiliate of ours; or - the holders of a majority of the relevant series of old securities are not allowed to resell to the public the new securities acquired in the exchange offers without restriction under the Securities Act or applicable "blue sky" or state securities laws.